 - Not meeting objectives and commitments.

 In any case, a Below Expectations ratings should always be accompanied by a detailed description to support the rating and specific coaching tips from the manager to help the employee improve.
 If an employee is consistently rated below expectations, then it's a good indication that there is a problem either with expectations or performance.

 If your rating as a manager is consistently misaligned with your employees, work with them to close the gaps.
 Here are a few of our suggestions.

 Manage expectations by adjusting goals to a more realistic level if needed.
 Goals can always be modified if the original is too aggressive.
 Consistent negative feedback can sometimes have the opposite effect and employees might lose motivation if they can never meet their manager's expectations.
 Some may adopt the mentality "Well, since I'll never be able to meet expectations and I'm just going to get negative feedback every week, why bother trying?".
 To avoid the risk of losing team members, talk with your employees to adjust the goal and set a plan to help them achieve it.

 The second case of managing performance requires consistent coaching and monitoring from the manager.
 It's the job of the manager to coach employees to facilitate their success.
 If an employee is performing poorly, managers should be working with them weekly to discuss progress and detailed performance improvement plans to get back on track.

-Keep all meeting notes in Perform to track these discussions so you can look back to see the history.
+Keep all meeting notes in Coach to track these discussions so you can look back to see the history.
 Sometimes, employees just aren't the right fit for the job and will need to be transferred to a more suitable position or let go.
 Having your entire history of ratings, detailed coaching tips and meeting notes directly in Perform will provide support to these difficult decisions and managers and HR leaders won't have to scramble around trying to piece information together bit by bit to make the final decision.